squeek502/d2info/README.md

 - Experience per minute over different time periods:
   - Real time (since the character was first seen by the d2info process)
-  - In-game time (only includes time that the character is in a game)
+  - In-game time (only includes time that the character is in a game, not paused, etc)
   - Current game
   - Last game (xp/min of the last game at the point of save+quit)
 - Estimated time until the next level, using the various exp/min readings
+- Number of runs finished, average xp/min per run, estimated runs until the next level
 - Number of experience 'ticks' gained (pixels filled in the experience bar)
+- Information about the current area, like monster level and % xp gain (unfinished, disabled by default; see `SHOW_AREA_INFORMATION` in the config)

-Supports Diablo II verisons 1.11, 1.11b, 1.12, 1.13c, 1.13d, 1.14c, and 1.14d
+Supports Diablo II verisons 1.13c, 1.13d, 1.14b, 1.14c, and 1.14d

 ## Installation

 Simply grab the [latest .exe build from the releases page](https://github.com/squeek502/d2info/releases/latest) and run it.

+*Note: You'll probably want to put the .exe in its own folder, as it will output various files relative to its location*

 ## Running using Lua

 - Clone this repository
-- Build [memreader](https://github.com/squeek502/memreader), [sleep](https://github.com/squeek502/sleep), and [luafilesystem](https://github.com/keplerproject/luafilesystem) and make the resulting .dll's available to Lua's `package.cpath`.
+- Build [memreader](https://github.com/squeek502/memreader), [sleep](https://github.com/squeek502/sleep), [luafilesystem](https://github.com/keplerproject/luafilesystem), and [LuaBitOp](http://bitop.luajit.org/) and make the resulting .dll's available to Lua's `package.cpath`.
 - Run `lua d2info.lua`

 ## Output